 I operate public telescopes from 7:00 pm and close them at 9:30 pm as per park rules.

-But once that first Sunday in March rolls around, the switch is obvious, and now I begin setting up each session during the daytime!
+But once that first night in March after the Spring Forward rolls around, the switch is obvious, and now I begin setting up each session BEFORE the Sun goes down!
 Because of this, I’m initially dealing with a very limited catalog of objects that CAN be spotted while waiting for that hot bright Sun to go away, which doesn’t set until after 8 pm from June 3 to July 22!